 During the study, a total of 9 study visits were scheduled, including a visit on day 1 (V1), day 11 (V2), week 8 (V3), week 16 (V4), week 24 (V5), week 32 (V6), week 40 (V7), week 48 (V8) and week 60 (V9).
 Additionally, patients were followed up by phone calls: call 1 (week 4), call 2 (week 12), call 3 (week 20), call 4 (week 28) and call 5 (week 36).
 The total study duration for each patient was therefore a maximum of 61 weeks, taking into account that a time window of ±1 week was allowed for all visits except for V2, where a time window of ±3 days was accepted.

 SilAtro-5-90 was the investigational medicinal product, which was taken by patients in 3 treatment periods of 8 weeks each during a period of 1 year.
 The first treatment period was from V1 to V3, the second treatment was from V4 to V5 and the third and last treatment period was from V6 to V7.
 Subsequently, there were 3 follow-up periods, the first from V3 to V4, the second from V5 to V6 and the last follow-up period from V7 to V9.
 The dosage regimen of SilAtro-5-90 in all 3 treatment periods was 1 tablet 3 times per day for children (age 6 to <12 years) and 2 tablets 3 times per day for adolescents and adults (patients ≥12 years).
 SilAtro-5-90 (Tonsilotren®, Deutsche Homöopathie-Union, DHU-Arzneimittel GmbH & Co.
 KG) is a complex homeopathic medicinal product containing 5 active ingredients.
-While Atropinum sulfuricum (D5) and Mercurius bijodatus (D8) are well proven to treat the acute phase of the tonsillitis with typical symptoms such as dark red throat and difficulties in swallowing and Hepar sulfuris (D3) is helpful in the treatment of impending suppuration, Kalium bichromicum (D4) is more used for subacute course of inflammation with thick yellowish discharges [31,32].
-Silicea (D2) is a commonly used homeopathic remedy in the treatment of chronic diseaseswhich stimulates the regeneration of tissues and thus improves healing in chronic processes .
+While Atropinum sulfuricum (D5) and Mercurius bijodatus (D8) are well proven to treat the acute phase of the tonsillitis with typical symptoms such as dark red throat and [31,32].
+Silicea (D2) is a commonly used homeopathic remedy in the treatment of which stimulates the regeneration of tissues and thus improves healing in chronic processes .and Hepar sulfuris (D3) is helpful in the treatment of impending suppuration, Kalium bichromicum (D4) is more used for subacute course of inflammation with thick yellowish discharges

-Patients were asked to document in a diary the following variables related to recurrent tonsillitis: presence of symptoms (sore throat and/or difficulties in swallowing, bad breath/taste in mouth (halitosis) and complaints of infection-related exhaustion like fatigue, weakness, sleeping disorders, decreased appetite, lack of concentration or decreased productivity), impact on daily activity and the use of concomitant medication not routinely taken otherwise.
+Patients were asked to document in a diary the following variables related to recurrent tonsillitis: presence of symptoms (sore throat and/or difficulties in swallowing, bad breath/taste in mouth (halitosis) and complaints of infection-related exhaustion like decreased appetite, lack of concentration or decreased productivity), impact on daily activity and the use of concomitant medication not routinely taken otherwise.
 For this purpose patients received 1 diary for each study period (except for the last study period where 2 diaries were given to the patient).
-Patients were requested to fill in the diary once a week and to give the information retrospectively for each day of the past week.
+Patients were requested to fill in the diary once a week and to give the information retrospectively for each day of the past week., weakness, sleeping disorders,

 2.4.
 Outcome measures